Take advantage of bulk discounts of up to 20%. No code needed!

 6 tips for cutting

-1. Keep progress.
-This is motivating and shows if you are doing well.
+1. Track your progress.
+This is motivating and shows you're doing well.

-2. Set a goal and work towards that goal.
-That way you can measure progression.
+2. Set a goal and work towards it.
+That way, you can measure progress.

-3. Try different techniques such as intermittent fasting or low -carbohydrate food.
+3. Try different techniques like intermittent fasting or low-carb eating.

-4. Don't be too strict for yourself and stay real.
+4. Don't be too hard on yourself and stay realistic.

-5. Share your progression with interested people to motivate yourself and others.
+5. Share your progress with interested parties to motivate yourself and others.

-6. Stay consistent and choose meals that you like to eat.
+6. Stay consistent and choose meals that you enjoy eating.

-To keep up your cut for a long time and to stay effective, it is important to monitor your progression and adjust your diet if necessary.
-A cut can vary in duration, depending on how much fat you want to lose, but usually a cut takes between 6 and 12 weeks.
-However, cutting too long can lead to muscle loss, a delayed metabolism and a disturbed hormone balance.
-Consider techniques such as Intermittent Fasting to control your calorie intake and to minimize hunger feelings.
+To maintain your cut long-term and remain effective, it's important to monitor your progress and adjust your diet as needed.
+A cut can vary in duration depending on how much fat you want to lose, but typically lasts between 6 and 12 weeks.
+However, cutting for too long can lead to muscle loss, a slowed metabolism, and hormonal imbalances.
+Consider techniques like intermittent fasting to manage your calorie intake and minimize hunger pangs.

 Simple answer: no. It's not necessary to do cardio while cutting.
 It's recommended to incorporate some cardio into your training plan, but you can still get super lean without it.
 If you're only looking at the number of calories you burn during cardio, it's unnecessary.
 You can also simply not eat the calories you burn during cardio.
 Cardio can be used to eat more without hindering your progress.
 For example, you might have eaten 500 calories too much while dining out with friends or family.
 Because you're so dedicated and want to continue making progress, you can choose to schedule a cardio session where you burn those 500 calories again.
 That way, it won't hinder your progress.

-During cutting it is essential to maintain your muscle mass, and you do that by continuing to do strength training.
-Although cardio can help to burn extra calories, you must ensure that your strength training remains the focus to prevent muscle loss.
-Because your body is in a kind of "survival mode", your body burns everything it doesn't need.
-Because you do strength training you help, remind your body that you need those muscles to keep it up.
-And so you keep muscle mass during the cut.
-Compound exercises such as squats, deadlifts and bench presses are effective to train multiple muscle groups at the same time, so that your muscles remain strong and defined.
+While cutting, it's essential to maintain your muscle mass, and you do this by continuing to do strength training.
+While cardio can help burn extra calories, you must ensure your strength training remains the focus to prevent muscle loss.
+Because your body is in a kind of "survival mode," it burns everything it doesn't need.
+By doing strength training, you help remind your body that you need those muscles to keep going.
+This is how you maintain muscle mass during your cut.
+Compound exercises like squats, deadlifts, and bench presses are effective for training multiple muscle groups simultaneously, keeping your muscles strong and defined.

-With the right balance between food, training and recovery you can successfully cut and lift your body to a higher level.
-Use this blog as a guideline to put together your own cut schedule and integrate the meals of Prep The Food for optimum food during your cut.
+With the right balance of nutrition, training, and recovery, you can successfully cut and take your physique to the next level.
+Use this blog as a guide to create your own cutting plan and integrate Prep The Food's meals for optimal nutrition during your cut.

 Coupon copied